Texas upset again as Smart fails to recapture March glory

 Smart is 109-86 at Texas.
 He seemed like a slam dunk hire in 2015 after he had turned VCU into an NCAA Tournament regular.
 But even with the Rams, he never was able to come close to repeating the magic of 2011.

-His first season with the Longhorns ended in the first round of the NCAA Tournament when Northern Illinois’ Paul Jesperson hit a buzzer-beating, half-court game-winner.
+His first season with the Longhorns ended in the first round of the NCAA Tournament when Northern Iowa’s Paul Jesperson hit a buzzer-beating, half-court game-winner.
 That Texas team was seeded sixth.

 This one was coming off Smart’s best season in Austin and the school’s first Big 12 Tournament title.